The facts and moral issue problems

 Most of the world operates in the daylight hours, which means most people are normally up and awake when the sun rises.
 The world starts up, our schools, our jobs, when the stores are open etc. all operate on the premise of "normal" waking hours.
 Which for most people is fine.
 And if were just a matter of fitting open and active times for our businesses etc., to the majority, this would be no problem.
 No one argue about this, as it would be perfectly reasonable.
 But in comes the second effect, moral values.

 We have long standing social mores that say, almost without fail, that is there something moral or virtuous in getting up in the AM at a certain hour.
 And by extenuation, that there is something immoral about getting up late.
 Notice how we even define it as "late."

 Now, back when everybody lived on a farm, the old saying of "early to bed, and early to rise" made perfect sense, to someone who was up before dawn to tend their animals.
-And they could only get any major work done, by the suns light.
+They could only get any major work done, by the suns light.
 So "wasting" any of it meant that something was going undone, ergo, you were "irresponsible."